 Conclusion

 In conclusion, Imtac recognises the difficult financial and budgetary climate that the Executive is operating under despite the Chancellor’s recent budget announcements.
-In such an environment it is essential that the benefits of any investment in our services or infrastructure.
+In such an environment it is essential that the benefits of any investment in our services or infrastructure are maximised.
 Our recommendations are designed to ensure that the final PfG delivers for Deaf, disabled, older people and others.

 It is also essential that financial challenges do not further undermine wider public services including our transport services.
 This, in the view of the Committee, will be counterproductive, increasing existing inequalities and will potentially undermine the priorities and proposals contained in the draft PfG.